data-exp-lab/dxl-docs/source/expectations.rst

 expected that repositories will be made publicly accessible, including history of changesets, lab members are encouraged to behave professionally in them.

-Grant proposals should be made available unless there is confidential information.
+Grant proposals developed internally with no external PIs or Co-PIs should be made available unless there is confidential information.
+Grant proposals developed in collaboration with external PIs or Co-PIs may be kept confidential at the external collaborators discretion, although our preference is for them to be open.

 Record Keeping
 --------------